cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/02-installation.md

 ## **cmsRun**, the CMSSW executable

 All the packages that comprise the CMSSW release in use have been already compiled and linked to one single **executable**, which is called `cmsRun`.
-So, unless you want to create your own plugin (addition) for the software, you won't not even have to re-compile.
+So, unless you want to create your own plugin (addition) for the software, you won't even have to re-compile.
 You can actually try to execute this command by itself, but it will give you a configuration error:

 ~~~
 cmsRun